crystarm/algs/README.md

 - **2196** - computational geometry + point-in-convex-polygon (O(log N)) + point-to-segment distance + Minkowski sum / offset (Steiner formula).
   ([solution](timus/2196.cpp) · [statement](https://acm.timus.ru/problem.aspx?space=1&num=2196))

-## Problem sources

-As you might have guessed, most of the problems in this repository come from two major Russian competitive programming training platforms:

-- [**ACMP**](https://acmp.ru/) - it’s a long-running site with a huge archive of problems.
-Alongside solid classic tasks, there are plenty of quirky and non-standard problems - sometimes with unusual constraints, odd formulations, or obscurity in the sense of being more about decoding the statement and handling edge cases than applying a clean textbook algorithm.
-The site is maintained by **Sergey N. Belyaev** (listed as the author/admin in ACMP materials) and is associated with the **Krasnoyarsk Krai Palace of Pioneers and Schoolchildren**.

-- [**Yandex CodeRun**](https://coderun.yandex.ru/) - it’s Yandex’s developer training platform: an online problem catalog and curated selections to practice programming across multiple tracks (e.g., backend, frontend, mobile, ML/analytics).
-It also has community features and periodic challenges/events.
-The platform is operated by **Yandex LLC (ООО «Яндекс»)**.

-- [**Timus Online Judge**](https://acm.timus.ru/) - a classic ICPC-flavored problem archive and online judge.
-It hosts Internet versions of many contests held at **Ural Federal University (UrFU)** and includes problems from regional ICPC/NEERC-style contests (and related training events).
-The site is created and administered by students and graduates of UrFU.

 ## Task index